No, Beyoncé & JAY-Z Didn't Name Their Kids Denver & Omelette

 Do we know what Beyoncé and JAY-Z named their twins?
-No — though Sir and Rumi are the hot favorites, based on some reported legal filings.
-Do we trust that they haven't saddled their kids with monikers like Emphysema and Gonorrhea?
+No — though Sir and Rumi are the hot favourites, based on some reported legal filings.
+Do we trust that they haven't saddled their kids with monikers like Emphysema and Gonorrhoea?
 Yes.

 Last night Jimmy Kimmel — who, incidentally, is father to Katherine, Kevin, Jane, and William — took the opportunity to mock both the public's ignorance of pop culture and the celebrity custom of bestowing unconventional names upon their brood by getting passersby to offer well wishes to the superstar couple and their new arrivals.